How to Enjoy a Beach Bonfire in La Jolla

-There’s nothing quite like a bonfire on the beach during all those warm summer nights; especially a La Jolla bonfire!
+There’s nothing quite like a bonfire on the beach; especially a La Jolla bonfire!
+They are a great way to enjoy the beach any time of year.
 Unfortunately, they are not legal on all beaches in La Jolla, and the ones that do allow them still have some strict regulations.
-We’ve picked out which beaches in San Diego allow bonfires and broken down everything you need to know about enjoying a beach bonfire in La Jolla and San Diego!
+We’ve picked out which beaches in San Diego allow bonfires and broken down everything you need to know about enjoying a La Jolla bonfire!

 Before You Go